-Dramatic Arts
+Theatre Arts

-DA 600-Theories of Theatre and Performance.
-A survey of seminal theatre theories and performance techniques, with an emphasis on the writings of Aristotle, Konstantin Stanislavski, Bertolt Brecht, Artaud, Grotowski and Peter Brook.
+ThA 600-Theories of Theatre & Performance.
+A survey of seminal theatre theories and performance techniques, with an emphasis on the writings of Aristotle, Konstantin Stanislavski, Bertolt Brecht, Artaud, Grotowski, and Peter Brook.
 Application will be made to current trends in theatrical and performance theory with a special emphasis on the nature and application of a Christian missional event.
-First semester, odd-numbered years, three hours.
+First semester, odd-numbered calendar years, three credits.

-DA 601-Theater History Survey.
+ThA 601-Theatre History Survey.

 A historical, political and theoretical survey of touchstone theatrical events.
 Special emphasis will be given to the nature of dramatic action and the relationship between live events and audiences in a given cultural and historical context.
-Second semester, even-numbered calendar years, three hours.
+Second semester, odd-numbered calendar years, three credits.

-DA 602-Playwriting.
+ThA 602-Playwriting.

 An examination of narrative theory and historical and contemporary trends in dramatic structures coupled with the creation of original full-length plays written in various styles all culminating in workshopped, laboratory productions.
-First semester, odd-numbered years, three hours.
+First semester, odd-numbered calendar years, three credits.

-DA 603-Stage Directing.
+ThA 603-Stage Directing.

 An exploration and application of core tenants of directing for the stage, with an emphasis given to collaboration, working with new texts, handling style, and visionary, entrepreneurial leadership.
-Second semester, odd-numbered years, three hours.
+Second semester, even-numbered calendar years, three credits.

-DA 604-Acting.
+ThA 604-Acting.

 Advanced analysis and creation of performance analogues within a Stanislavski framework; a special emphasis on plays with poetic languages.
 Students will explore a variety of styles and their relationship to core acting principles.
-Second semester, oddnumbered years, three hours.
+Second semester, evennumbered calendar years, three credits.

-DA 605-Dramatic Arts Practicum.
+ThA 605-Theatre Arts Practicum.

 A practical examination of theatrical collaborative skills.
 Class discussions and projects culminate in a public performance event or theatrical artifact.
 Special attention will be given to theatrical events in a specific cultural context.
-First semester, one hour.
+First semester, one credit.

-DA 606-Dramatic Arts Practicum.
+ThA 606-Theatre Arts Practicum.

 A practical examination of theatrical collaborative skills.
 Class discussions and projects culminate in a public performance event or theatrical artifact.
 Special attention will be given to theatrical events in a specific cultural context.
-Second semester, one hour.
+Second semester, one credit.

-DA 607-Principles of Collaborative Design.
+ThA 607-Principles of Collaborative Design.
 A critical exploration and examination of fundamental principles for theatrical design in a collaborative ensemble setting with practical application made to a "poor theatre" context culminating in organic theatre designs for a variety of spaces and texts.
-First semester, even-numbered years, three hours.
+First semester, even-numbered calendar years, three credits.

-DA 608-Contemporary Narrative Performance.
+ThA 608-Contemporary Narrative Performance.
 An examination of a variety of performance techniques, approaches and conventions of narrative that have contributed to the formation of contemporary performance theory and practice.
 Performance approaches from the one-person show to performance art will be studied.
 The course will provide the student with the opportunity to critically engage performance traditions through workshop and polished performance, discussion and analysis, and extend discoveries to a variety of theatre applications.
-Second semester, even-numbered years, three hours.
+Second semester, odd-numbered calendar years, three credits.

-DA 609-Experimental Adaptation.
+ThA 609-Experimental Adaptation.

 Examination of and practice in adapting a variety of sources for live, dramatic performance.
-First semester, even-numbered years, three hours.
+First semester, even-numbered calendar years, three credits.

-DA 610-Theories of Directing.
+ThA 610-Theories of Directing.

 An examination of major theatre theory with application made to a variety of directing styles and contexts and actor training.
 Practical application made with actors in workshopped scenes.
-First semester, even-numbered years, three hours.
+First semester, even-numbered calendar years, three credits.

-DA 611-DA Thesis Project.
+ThA 611-ThA Thesis Project.

-Within the context of an ensemble, individual and collaborative coaching given in support of thesis projects in performance, directing, or writing for the stage.
+Within the context of an ensemble, individual and collaborative coaching is given in support of thesis projects in performance, directing or writing for the stage.
 Students will examine a survey of relevant historical and theoretical work as well as make application of ideas to a live event.
-First semester, one hour.
+First semester, one credit.

-DA 612-DA Thesis Project.
+ThA 612-ThA Thesis Project.